 A closed session before the examining committee will follow the open session.
 At this time, the committee will more thoroughly examine the student’s performance in the rotation and clarify issues raised by the written document and the open session.
 During this phase of the exam, members of the committee will ask the student questions to test understanding of the research and general concepts in immunology.
 The committee will then excuse the student and ask the rotation advisor to assess the performance of the student in the laboratory and his/her aptitude for thesis-level research.
 The committee will then excuse the rotation advisor and discuss the student's performance in the laboratory.
 This recommendation is passed on to the IGG Executive Committee who will then make the final decision regarding advancement to dissertation status or dismissal from the program.

-The student will receive a written report from the Executive Committee.
+During the exam period, students will receive feedback about both the written and and oral components.
+The committee will recommend a decision ("pass" or "fail") to IGG's Executive Committee.
+Students will receive notification of the Executive Committee's decision within two to three weeks of taking the exam.
+Once students pass this preliminary exam, they advance to candidacy.
 Factors that influence this decision include: 1) performance in coursework; 2) participation in journal clubs and seminars; 3) performance in the first and second preliminary level exams; and, 4) evaluations by rotation supervisors.
 Only under very unusual circumstances will a student be allowed to retake the second preliminary exam.